 Questioner: Are the children's groups or circles in America thriving?

-JAL: our, except in Holland where they have several large groups, but the whole youth work has got to be revamped.
+JAL: No, they are not, except in Holland where they have several large groups, but the whole youth work has got to be revamped.
 It has been in the process for the last two or three years.
 Colonel Conger started it, and I hope to find the assistants to build what we think should be done.
 There have been some flaws in the basic concept of the work for the young people in the past, but these have not caused the retarding results.
 The thing that we as theosophists have missed fairly generally is the same thing that most parents miss in the bringing up of their children.
 As parents we many times assume that we know more than our children basically; whereas in reality most if not all instances, the children of this and the past two or three generations are older souls from the standpoint of theosophy than we are.
 That has been proved time and time again.

 So far as our work with the young people is concerned, it is my hope, which I have checked with every section where there is any inclination to carry on youth work, it is my hope to have the young people themselves give me the basis of establishing the youth work.
 I would like to see it set up with the age groups from the lodge membership down, in the same position in principle as the Masters are to us: one hand to the age group above, and one hand to the age group below.
 And in this manner keep a force running from the oldest to the youngest, and from the youngest to the oldest.
 In this way we will be able to find out what the young people need.
 Actually, for some time now, the youth work throughout the Society has been almost at a standstill, with the exception of Holland, and a few centers in the United States, and one or two in Germany, and possibly in Sweden.
 My hope is that it will ultimately work out: of the young people, by the young people, and for the young people.
 If you have any youngsters, please write in and we will try to work it out together.